 Don’t listen to the experts

-Analysts have warned Law and Justice against pursing a protectionist policy similar to Hungary’s, where the likeminded Viktor Orbán has also slapped taxes on foreign businesses.
+Analysts have warned Law and Justice against pursing a protectionist policy similar to Hungary’s, where the likeminded Viktor Orbán has also slapped taxes on foreign enterprises.

 The International Monetary Fund has called the proposal to lower the retirement age a “step in the wrong direction.”